The 2018 Toyota Camry got a much-needed, comprehensive redesign (see the review), and those changes carry over to the Camry Hybrid.

 On top of its fuel economy improvements, the hybrid system is more powerful, as well, producing 208 net horsepower versus last year's 200 hp.
 Power comes from a 2.5-liter four-cylinder engine and two electric motor/generators.
 LE models get a new lithium-ion battery, while the SE and XLE keep last year's nickel-metal-hydride battery.

 The Camry Hybrid drives a cut above the true eco hybrids on the market (like the Toyota Prius and Hyundai Ioniq).
-Thanks to a more powerful gas engine than those vehicles have, the Camry Hybrid never feels as strained, and it has plenty of power, even from a stop.
+Thanks to a more powerful gas engine than those vehicles have, the Hybrid version of the Toyota Camry never feels as strained, and it has plenty of power, even from a stop.
 The 2018 Camry Hybrid gets the same chassis and suspension improvements as the gas model, and it's a much better-driving car than the previous generation.
-While it isn't really sporty, it rides very well; over the course of an 800-mile road trip I was impressed by its
+While it isn't really sporty, the hybrid sedan rides very well for not being sport-tuned; over the course of an 800-mile road trip I was impressed by it.

 While the car isn’t really sporty, it rides very well; over the course of an 800-mile road trip I was impressed by its quietness and overall comfort.

 The Camry Hybrid LE I drove had cloth seats and a basic interior.
 I've previously driven a Camry XSE, and that car had a large advantage in terms of materials and a near-luxury feel.
 The LE is much more basic; there's one section of stitched leather on the dash and the rest is a combination of hard plastics and more budget surfaces.
 While that's not unexpected in a lower trim level in this class, it's hard to swallow given the premium you pay for the Hybrid.